2018 SESSION TOPICS

 Reading Body Language to Evaluate Truthfulness – Professionalism requires candor which, in turn, requires that you know whether you have been misled.
 Ever wonder whether and when your opposition, a witness, or even your client is not being truthful?
 Develop an eye for truthfulness by learning the telltale signs from the body language expert.

 Susan Constantine, MPsy, Principal, The Human Behavior Lab, LLC, Apopka, FL

 Submitted for 1.0 hour of professionalism credit.

-Negotiating in Appeals with Exam Present – The structure of Appeals has moved from opposing face-to-face conferences to inviting Exam to sit in on negotiations.
-Learn the best approach for handling this new obstacle and reaching the best result, in both an LB&I and SBSE context, from the most effective ADR office in the country.
+A Holistic Approach to IRS Appeals: Negotiating With Exam Present – The structure of Appeals has moved away from opposing face-to-face conferences between taxpayers and Exam to inviting Exam to participate in taxpayers' Appeals conferences.
+The extent to which Exam is or should be permitted to participate in this new process is unclear.
+Thus tax practitioners need to add several tools to their toolbox to be able to effectively address Exam's varying degrees of participation.
+Learn about these various tools and strategies for implementing them to handle this new obstacle and reach the best result, in both an LB&I and SBSE context, for your clients' from IRS Appeals--the most effective ADR office in the country.

 3:15-3:30 – Break